"What you measure affects what you do." — Joseph Stiglitz

 The principle purpose of feedback is to help the student to become more discriminating and self-aware, and to identify any difficulties she is having.
 This understanding is only useful when it leads to an action that addresses the problem that has been revealed.
 Teacher feedback should help a student discern where she needs to take action and how to address the problems revealed by the feedback.

 For students who are shy or lacking in self-confidence, feedback that is visible to other students can be embarrassing.
 As the culture of the classroom evolves and students come to recognize the importance learning from mistakes, the judgmental posture many of them have will be replaced with a more useful attitude towards exposing mistakes without shame.
 This is particularly true for feedback on “high stakes” activities, like tests.
 There needs to be a sufficient level of trust between students before they will be comfortable sharing failure openly.
-This is discussed in more detail in “Study Groups: The Heart of Conversational Learning”.
+This is discussed in more detail in the chapter “Study Groups”.

 Feedback can come in a wide variety of shapes.
 It can be written or oral, formal or informal, quick or thorough.
 It can be used by a whole class, a small group, or an individual.
 It can be private or public.
 It can flow from student to teacher, from teacher to student, or between students.
 It can be structural, such as feedback that is built into the design of homework.
 It can come from peers, parents, or friends.